Self-guided Kayak and Wildcamp expedition in the Archipelago of Stockholm. Choose 3-8 days depending on your

 Discovery the wildlife, culture and history of the archipelago

 An area rich in wild life, you will encounter many types of seabird and likely Roe Deer.
-And (if lucky) eaglea, seals and moose!
+And (if lucky) eagle, seal and moose!
 There is also ample opportunity to discover the culture and rich history of the archipelago.

 What we have included in the package

 A full-service experience with everything you need from start to finish.
 All the equipment you need to kayak, camp, cook and otherwise ensure you have a good time.
-We also include return transfer from Stockholm city to the kayak center and we shop a food package for you at cost price.
+We recommend to add our return transfer from Stockholm city to the kayak center and food package to get the complete experience and minimal hustle.

 Duration: 3-8 days

-Departure dates: Start the tour any day of the week except Sundays from May 5th to Sept 23rd.
+Departure dates: Start the tour any Tue-Sat from May 1st to Sept 30rd.